vitawebsitedesign/blog/_posts/2019-11-29-maximizing-hashset-bucket-distribution-efficiency.md

 The above code *can* work, but has many problems.

-# Consequences of incorrect implementations
+# Consequences of incorrect overrides
-.NET Core is smart but if you implement 1 of these 3 equality functions incorrectly, .NET Core won't function as expected.
+.NET Core is smart but if you implement `Object.Equals` or `Object.GetHashCode` incorrectly, .NET Core won't function as expected.
+The developers give you the power to provide your own implementation details, but with great power comes great responsibility.

 For example, lets check out the `HashSet<T>.Contains` implementation:
 ```c#
 public bool Contains(T item)
 {